davekinkead/thesis/README.md

 --------

 - Beitz, C., 1989, Political Equality: An Essay on Democratic Theory, Princeton: Princeton University Press.
+- [Jason Brennan (2009).
+Polluting the Polls: When Citizens Should Not Vote.
+Australasian Journal of Philosophy 87 (4) 535-549.][brennen2009]
 - Brennan, Jason (2011).
 The Ethics of Voting.
 Princeton Univ Pr.
 - Brennan, Jason (2011).
 The right to a competent electorate.
 Philosophical Quarterly 61 (245):700-724.
 - Buchanan, J. and Tullock, G., 1965, The Calculus of Consent: Logical Foundations of Constitutional Democracy, Ann Arbor, MI: University of Michigan Press.